Vermont Gun Laws & Firearms Safety Practice Exam

 Question: 1 / 400

-Does Vermont require a permit to carry a concealed firearm?
+Is a permit required to carry a concealed firearm in Vermont?

 Yes, in all cases